XPeng G9

-The XPeng G9 (小鹏G9 (Xiǎopéng G9)) is a battery electric mid-size crossover SUV manufactured by Chinese electric car company XPeng.
+The XPeng G9 (小鹏G9 (Xiǎopéng G9); stylized as G9) is a battery electric mid-size crossover SUV manufactured by Chinese electric car company XPeng.
 The G9 was unveiled in November 2021 during the Guangzhou Auto Show and was officially launched in China in the third quarter of 2022.
 The G9 is the first XPeng product to be conceived and designed from the outset for both domestic Chinese and international markets.